Nivalyx/osu-wiki/wiki/Beatmap_Editor/Beat_Snap_Divisor/en.md

 The 1/5 snap divisor allows for hit objects to be placed on every fifth fraction of a beat and its multiples (e.g. 1/5, 2/5, 3/5, and 4/5).
 It is being represented by the yellow-coloured ticks in the editor timeline.

-This snap divisor is extremely uncommon and should be used with extreme care; in case you find yourself using 1/5 snap divisor and you're being unsure of it, it is recommended to seek advice from experienced mappers.
+This snap divisor is extremely uncommon and should be used with extreme care; in case you find yourself resorting to 1/5 snap divisor on your map while not being sure of it, it is recommended to seek advice from experienced mappers.

 ### Divisor 1/6